adhami3310/Converter/README.md

 1. Install [`org.flatpak.Builder`](https://github.com/flathub/org.flatpak.Builder) from Flathub
 1. Clone `https://gitlab.com/adhami3310/Converter.git` (or your fork)
-1. Run `flatpak run org.flatpak.Builder --install --install-deps-from=flathub --default-branch=master --force-clean build-dir io.gitlab.adhami3310.Converter.json` in the terminal from the root of the repository (use `--user` if necessary)
+1. Run `flatpak run org.flatpak.Builder --install --user --force-clean build-dir io.gitlab.adhami3310.Converter.json` in the terminal from the root of the repository.

 ### Meson
 You can build and install on your host system by directly using the Meson buildsystem: